rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 {{< /highlight >}}

 And that's it!
-Our JSON will now be available through the resolved promise as a valid Reason data structure&mdash;an `array` of `respository` records, to be exact.
-While the actual decoding function isn't too large all by itself, I found that when I was first jumping into Reason decoding JSON was extremely tricky because I wasn't familiar with it coming from JavaScript.
+Our JSON will now be available through the resolved promise as a valid Reason data structure&mdash;a `list` of `respository` records, to be exact.
+While the actual decoding function isn't too large all by itself, I found that when I was first jumping into Reason decoding JSON was extremely tricky because I wasn't familiar with it yet.
 Compared to JavaScript it can easily feel like a lot of verbosity just to get some data into your app.
 In our case it was only 3 keys per item, but imagine if you needed 20 keys, or if you had data nested further inside of objects!
-All that said, the practice of sanitizing data when it comes into our apps is a good thing to practice, and having to do this decoding step forces us to verify that the data is the way we expect it to be later on when we use it.
+That said, the practice of sanitizing data when it comes into our apps is a good thing to do, and having to do this decoding step forces us to verify that the data is the way we expect it to be later on when we use it.

 Speaking of using the data, we're coming down the home stretch on our data handling!
 All that's left to do is add the data to our component's state.
 Since we're gonna want to store it in state, we'll need to update our `state` type to reflect this new data.